 Once you have reviewed your feedback, you will be encouraged to identify and implement further improvements to the quality of your work.

 The School is located within a recently renovated building, with state of the art teaching and learning facilities, together with dedicated student space including a large student common room.
 The teaching facilities enable an interactive learning environment.

 In addition, to the entrance requirements above, it is essential that you read our guidance notes on 'How we choose our students' prior to submitting your UCAS application.

 Applications are dealt with centrally by the Admissions and Access Service rather than by individual University Schools.
 Once your on-line form has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

 Selection is on the basis of the information provided on your UCAS form, which is considered by the Selector for that particular subject or degree programme along with a member of administrative staff from the Admissions Service.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Applicants for this BSc programme must have, or be able to achieve, a minimum of 5 GCSE passes at grade C or better (to include English Language).
+Applicants for this BSc programme must have, or be able to achieve, a minimum of 5 GCSE passes at grade C or above (to include English Language).
 All applicants must have a minimum of GCSE Mathematics at grade B or above.
 Performance in any AS or A-level examinations already completed would also have been taken into account and the Selector checks that any specific entry requirements in terms of GCSE and/or A-level subjects can be fulfilled.

 Offers are normally made on the basis of 3 A-levels.
 Two subjects at A-level plus two at AS would also be considered where appropriate.
 The offer for repeat applicants is set in terms of 3 A-levels and may be one grade higher than that asked from first time applicants.
 Grades may be held from the previous year.